What Services Does SafetyNet Wireless Offer

 - Child support award

-To prove your participation in a qualifying government assistance program, you must provide an official document that contains your official first and last name, the name of the program, the name of the establishment that issued the document, and an issue date within the last year or future expiration date.
+Validating Program Participation: To confirm participation in a qualifying government assistance program, an official document with your first and last name, program name, issuing establishment, and an issue date within the last year or a future expiration date is required.
 Acceptable documents include:

 - Benefit award letter